yeeezy/splash-party/README.md

 * **singleSuccess**: set to true if you want all other browsers to stop once you hit the product page with 1
 * **fuckNikeTalk**: when a browser passes through to the product page, a new window with /// will open with the same session
 * **stripesUrl**: if you set fuckNikeTalk to true, set this to your local /// url
 * **hmacOnly**: "hmac mode" - a browser passing splash won't pop the window open, it will only print out the cookies, sitekey, and save the source code.
-Use this if you're only interested in getting hmac cookie and transfering them to your own browser
+Use this if you're only interested in getting hmac cookie and transferring them to your own browser
-* **gCookies**: an array of cookies, **do not leave empty, it will cause program to crash**.
-See [this repo](https://github.com/yeeezy/captcha-cookies) for explanation on how to build the array.
+* **gCookies**: an array of cookies, See [this repo](https://github.com/yeeezy/captcha-cookies) for explanation on how to build the array.
 Used properly this will let you through captcha without solving 10 times
+* **gmailUser**: gmail username/email for login to get gCookies
+* **gmailUser**: gmail password for login to get gCookies
+* **refresh**: if true, will constantly refresh page after specified waitTime
+* **clearCookiesOnRefresh**: if true, will clear cookies after each refresh
+* **useProxies**: if true, will instantiate a browser for each proxy and local ip; will ignore partySize
+* **proxies**: array of proxies; can be in `address:port` format or `adress:port:user:pass`; any other format will not work

 ### Page Source
 After bypassing the Adidas waiting room/splash page, the app will automatically create a `page-source` directory, where it will save the product page's source code.